OSI-INC/ATD/README.txt

 README

-This set of code can be used to obtain the General Ledger (gl) report, with class IDs included in every transaction.
+Accounting Transaction Download (ATD) can be used to obtain the General Ledger (gl) report, with class IDs included in every transaction.
 The gl report is essentially a list of all transactions, but the class IDs for each transaction are not included with the report.
 The quickbooks example